-The NH DHHS has contracted with a single EQRO to meet the requirements of 42 CFR 438 Subpart E. The Department has contracted with Health Services Advisory Group (HSAG) Inc. to provide EQRO services from July 1, 2019 through June 30, 2024.
-In 2023, the HSAG contract was amended to include dental EQRO oversight.
-The Department has an option to renew EQRO MCO and DO services for an additional two years after 2024.
+The NH DHHS has contracted with a single EQRO to meet the requirements of 42 CFR 438 Subpart E. The Department has contracted with Health Services Advisory Group (HSAG) Inc. to provide EQRO services from July 1, 2019 through June 30, 2026.